KieranQB/UWA-ROS2-workshop/day2/README.md

   <update_rate>10</update_rate>
 ```

 This tells gazebo that the frame_if needs to be laser_frame, the relative position and the topic to publish on.
-Now we can se up the ray tag which defines the type of lidar we want
+Now we can set up the ray tag which defines the type of lidar we want including the number of samples in a single layer and how many layers we can have.

 ```xml
 <ray>